Apprenticeships in Primary Care

 Who can receive transferred funds?

-We can transfer funds to employers for new apprenticeship starts, particularly where the funds will create an apprenticeship that would otherwise not have been possible.
-This can include new apprentices or existing employees.
+Funds can be transferred to employers for new apprenticeship starts, particularly where the funds will create an apprenticeship that would otherwise not have been possible.
+This can include new apprentices or development for existing employees.
 Funds are not able to be transferred for apprenticeships that have already started.

 Receiving employers can be: